What smells do you associate with San Francisco?

 While San Francisco, a city long-plagued by a dearth of non-horrifying public restrooms, has made a concerted effort in recent months to provide dedicated facilities to its sizable homeless population, applying urine-repelling paint to walls in areas with a large number of homeless residents does seem a step backwards.
 Sure, a surprise golden shower might send a clear message to an impatient bar-hopper.
 But does a homeless individual who wants to relieve himself in privacy indoors deserve to have pee-stained pants and shoes?
 As far as smells go, isn’t this just making the problem worse?

 I’d be curious to see how the pilot pans out — thus far, it seems to be popular amongst residents and building owners anxious to do away with San Francisco's most unsavory scent.
 I do, wonder, however if concentrating on homeless-heavy areas is the right idea and that funds might be better used to further support organizations that are helping to bring dignified facilities to the city’s transient population.
-In an ideal world, San Francisco's pee-ricocheting walls would also be equipped with smarts — that is, they'd be able to tell who exactly is doing the peeing: someone who is just being drunk and gross and irresponsible or someone who truly has limited indoor bathroom options.
+In an ideal world, San Francisco's pee-ricocheting walls would also be equipped with smarts — that is, they'd be able to tell who exactly is doing the peeing: someone who is just being gross and irresponsible or someone who truly has limited indoor bathroom options.

 Via [Reuters], [SFGate]